DavidPeterWatson/Coding/Coding.md

 Each unit should have only limited knowledge about other units: only units &quot;closely&quot; related to the current unit.

-Each unit should only talk to its friends; don&#39;t talk to strangers.
+Each unit should only talk to its friends; don't talk to strangers.

 Only talk to your immediate friends.